 Stopping.
 Taking Care of Things.
 Stretching.

 A big one is that, unexpectedly, things related to my beloved, hard-won Berlin flat evolved in such a way that I decided to let it go.
 The Festung Absicht was a fortress protecting bold intentions, in which we shot a lot of the video for the Digital School, housed and trained the crews for our CTF performances and the WARRIOR film, and hosted many visiting dancers.
 By the dawn of 2020 it was clear to me that TangoForge and Vio y Roberto have accomplished what we wanted to in Berlin.
 Our goals are no longer focused there and I don’t need or want to live there any more.
 I decided to let go of that beautiful flat.
 With Roberto and a few other friends’ very hard work, my things have been stored.

-On the same day the flat was legally released, Italy started the process to reopen its borders.
+On the same day the flat was legally released, Italy opened its external borders.
 Italy is where I’ve wanted to be and have waited too long to get there, distracted by art and love and work.
 Roberto and I have had great fun together there, enjoying the architecture and the food.
 I anticipate returning to Europe in mid-July and will spend the next months searching for a new home.